georgievlb/affix/README.md

 ## Deployment to Dev

+## Known Issues
+- Cors errors: Ensure that all the certificates for the identity server and the api are trusted.

 The Development environment is located in Elastic Beanstalk.
 After each successful commit to the `dev` branch, the code will be deployed to the environment using GitHub actions.
 The workflow file is located in `./Affix/.github/workflows/dotnet.yml`